tazjin/kops/docs/instance_groups.md

 First you edit the instance group spec, using `kops edit ig nodes`.
 Change the machine type to `t2.large`, for example.
 Now if you `kops get ig`, you will see the large instance size.
-Note though that these changes have not yet been applied (this may change soon though!).
+Note though that these changes are currently not applied automatically (this may change soon though!).

 To preview the change: